johnfkraus/example-voting-app-corrected/README.md

 Actual vote count is displayed, not just percentages.

 If no vote has been cast, the results are displayed as 0/0, not 50%/50% as in the original application.
+Comments in Udemy.com forums suggested that many students were confused by the illogical voting results from the original flawed design.
+It looked broken because of how it was designed.

 Getting started